arvindacharya/rag-docs-assistant/README.md

 checks).
 Ships in two versions in the same repo:

 - **v1**: a single-source pipeline over FastAPI's documentation.
-- **v2**: a LangGraph-based agent that routes each question to one of two sources (FastAPI or Node.js docs) before answering -- see [v2: Multi-source router agent](#v2-multi-source-router-agent-langgraph) below.
+- **v2**: a LangGraph-based agent that routes each question one of four ways -- FastAPI docs, Node.js docs, live web search for other coding questions, or a hard decline for anything non-technical -- see [v2: Multi-source router agent](#v2-multi-source-router-agent-langgraph) below.